-The participants were also asked how much they are willing to pay more for one kg of chicken breast produced under higher animal welfare standards in comparison to a stated reference price of chicken breast from conventional husbandry.
-The vast majority of Dutch participants stated to be willing to pay between 20% and 30% more.
-Some said that they would pay up to 75% or even 100% extra.
-Also, most French respondents said that they would pay a surcharge of between 20% and 30% for meat from higher animal welfare standards.
-A few claimed that they would pay up to 50% more.
-Among British respondents many participants mentioned that they would be willing to pay a premium of between 5% and 20%, but a great number would also be willing to pay over 30% more which was even up to around 65% extra.
+The participants were also asked how much they would be willing to pay more for one kilogram of chicken breast produced under higher animal welfare standards compared to a kilogram of chicken breast from conventional husbandry for which a reference price was given.
+The vast majority of Dutch participants said they would be willing to pay between 20% and 30% more.
+Some mentioned that they would pay up to 75% or even 100% extra.
+Also, most French respondents indicated that they would pay a surcharge of between 20% and 30% for meat from higher animal welfare standards.
+A few claimed that they would even pay up to 50% more.
+Among British respondents, many participants said that they would be willing to pay a premium of between 5% and 20%, but some indicated they would be willing to pay over 30% and up to 65% more.
 In the Danish focus groups, the fewest statements regarding the willingness to pay were made.
-They primarily stated that they would be willing to pay between 20% and 30% more, but others also claimed that they would be willing to "pay double to get a good chicken" (DK).
+Participants from Denmark mainly stated that they would be willing to pay a premium of 20% to 30%, but some others also claimed that they would even be willing to "pay double to get a good chicken" (DK).